dbonillaf/metasync/README.md

 For example, there are 4 "study types" ("officialDegree", "certification", "unaccredited" and "selfTraining") if you include a new type like "kindergarten", your CV could be a valid JSON file but not a MAC and therefor your data won't be synchronized.

+You have the full MAC definition available [here](https://github.com/getmanfred/mac/blob/master/schema/schema.json).
 If you have any question, don't hesitate to send an email to [support@getmanfred.com](mailto:support@getmanfred.com), ping us on [Twitter](https://twitter.com/getmanfred) or [fill a support ticket](https://getmanfred.freshdesk.com/).
 We'd love to help you! 🤓

 ## ⚖️ License
 The CVs included in this repository contain my personal and professional data, and they can't be automatically processed without my explicit permission according to the [GDPR](https://gdpr-info.eu/) (General Data Protection Regulation).